1992 World Series: Game 1

-Glavine gave up a home run to Joe Carter in the fourth for the first run of the Series, while Morris shut the Braves out for five innings.
-In the sixth, Morris ran into trouble by walking David Justice and Ron Gant.
-Damon Berryhill golfed a Morris pitch over the right-field wall for a three-run homer.
-Morris would finish the inning, but it was all the offense Atlanta needed, and the Braves took the game by a 3–1 count.
 Glavine went the distance for the victory, only giving up four total hits.
 In taking the loss, Morris suffered his first career World Series defeat in his sixth start, with one no-decision.
-Berryhill's home run marked the first runs Morris had given up in the World Series since a Terry Pendleton home run in the bottom of the third inning of Game 4 of the 1991 Series.
-Morris pitched an additional 3 1/3 innings in that game, all ten in Game 7, and the first 5 2/3 innings of this game to run his scoreless innings streak in the World Series to 19.
+Berryhill's home run marked the first runs Morris had given up in the World Series since Pendleton hit a home run in the bottom of the third inning of Game 4 of the 1991 Series.
+Morris pitched an additional 3 1/3 innings in that game, all 10 in Game 7, and the first 5 2/3 innings of this game to run his World Series scoreless streak to 19 innings.